sebinseban/km44besd06/README.md

 Your program will be validated and given marks based on how  you followed the instructions exactly and maintained the given design in your program, along with output.
 Do not change the given design or write your own design.

-Exam timings: 6.00pm to 7.30pm.
+**Exam timings: 6.00pm to 7.30pm.
 After 7.30pm ,form will stop accepting responses.
 You can edit your submission any number of times before 7.30pm.
-After 7.30pm do not edit your response even if it doesnt close as the time stamp will get updated.
+After 7.30pm do not edit your response even if it doesnt close as the time stamp will get updated.**

 Question carries 20 marks .

 Write a Program for the following problem:

-1)Calculate the salary of an employee for a given month and year.
+1.Calculate the salary of an employee for a given month and year.

 month, year, total monthly salary and numbeof r days of Loss of Pay (LOP) are provided as input.